cipherswami/clipocr/README.md

     pytesseract.pytesseract.tesseract_cmd = r'C:\your\path\to\tesseract.exe'
     ```

-- Ensure **Python 3** is installed.
-If not download it from [python.org](https://www.python.org/downloads/) and install, while installing ensure you check the box to **Add Python to PATH** during installation.

-  - Verify the version and install dependencies:
+- Ensure **Python 3** is installed, If not download it from [python.org](https://www.python.org/downloads/) and install and ensure to check the box **Add Python to PATH** during installation.
+Now verify the version and install dependencies:

     - To check version:
       ```powershell